abdulqshabbir/code-wars/README.md

 ## Lessons learned from kokoEats
 Anytime we can bound our solution range (in increasing order) with a `min` and a `min` we can use binary search to find our solution in O(logn) time.

+## Lessons learned from reorderLinkedList
+We can complete this in O(n) time and space if we use an auxillary array to store all our nodes and use two pointers to move from the outside in.
+A clever approach using O(1) space involves finding the middle of the list, reversing the second half and then "stiching" together the left/right lists.